Fresnes, Val-de-Marne

 Fresnes ([fʁɛn]) is a commune in the Val-de-Marne department in the southern suburbs of Paris, France.
 It is located 11.2 km from the center of Paris, next to Antony, Sceaux and Rungis.
 It is drained by the River Bièvre.

 The Fresnes Prison, where Jean Genet was held for a time, is located there.
+It was, between 1978 and 1981, the only place for executions in France, although no sentence of death was executed in that period.
+The guillotine maintained for the purpose remains in storage at the prison.

 Name

 The name Fresnes was recorded for the first time in a papal bull of 1152 as Fraxinum.
 This name comes from Medieval Latin fraxinus (modern French: frêne), meaning "ash tree", after the ash trees covering the territory of Fresnes in ancient times.

 Population

 Transport

 Fresnes is served by no station of the Paris Métro, RER, or suburban rail network.
 The closest station to Fresnes are Antony or La Croix de Berny station on Paris RER line B and Chemin d'Antony station on RER line C. These stations are located in the neighboring commune of Antony, 1.6 km from the town center of Fresnes.